-□ 6.2.1 The organization affirms that a FOSS management program exists-that meets all the requirements of this OpenChain Specification version 1.2 within the past 18 months of achieving conformance validation.
+□ 6.2.1 The organization affirms the existence of a FOSS management program that meets all the requirements of this OpenChain Specification version 1.2 within the past 18 months of achieving conformance validation.

-It is important for the organization to remains current with the specification if they want to assert program conformance overtime.
-This requirement ensures that the program's supporting processes and controls do not erode if they want to continue to assert conformance with the specification overtime.
+It is important for the organization to remain current with the specification if that organization wants to assert program conformance overtime.
+This requirement ensures that the program's supporting processes and controls do not erode if the conforming organization continues to assert conformance overtime.